cblopez/mvcphpgenerator/README.md

 - The index.php file is used as a common entry point.

 ## Arguments
-Several arguments are now available for you script:
+Several arguments are now available for your script:
 ```
 usage: mvcPHPGenerator.py [-h] [-o OUTPUT_DIRECTORY] [-i INPUT_FILE]
                           [--name OUTPUT_NAME] [--create-index]